n8peace/DayStart/docs/deployment.md

 ---

 *This deployment system provides automated, reliable deployments with comprehensive validation and health checks for both development and production environments.
-The system has been tested and is fully operational.*
+For initial setup, see [supabase-setup.md](supabase-setup.md).*